amirhp-com/upload-url-to-server/README.md

 Upload URL to C-Panel Host
 ==========================

-### One click ready solution to upload a file from URL to your hosting provider storage.
+One click ready solution to upload a file from URL to your hosting provider storage.

 ![](screenshot.png)

->   Easily upload this php file to your hosting area and enter its address, then
->   all you need is to paste URL you want to download and upload to your host,
->   give it a name and hit UPLOAD.
-Very Easy!
+**How to use?** Easily upload the `upload.php` file to your hosting area and enter its address, then all you need is to paste URL you want to download and upload to your host, give it a name and hit UPLOAD.
+Easy as pie!

-Hope you enjoy it. and BTW its for internal use, so don’t get it too seriously about security bugs and stuff. ;D
+Hope you enjoy it, and BTW this tool is for personal use, so don’t get too serious about security bugs and stuff. ;D